cameronrye/retro-floppy/README.md

 ## 🎨 Variants

 ### Interactive (Default)

 - Hover to slide out the metal shutter
-- Click/focus to flip the disk
+- Click to trigger the `onClick` handler
-- Full animations enabled
+- Double-click to trigger the `onDoubleClick` handler

 ### Static

-- No animations
+- No hover animations
 - Click handlers still work
 - Best for performance-critical lists

 ### Compact

 - Reduced label area
 - Smaller slide track
 - Optimized for tight spaces